multani/gcp-changelog/content/looker/index.md

 # Looker

+## 2025-10-23

+### Feature

+**Conversational Analytics in Looker**

+The following features are available in [Preview](https://cloud.google.com/products#product-launch-stages) for use with [Conversational Analytics in Looker](https://docs.cloud.google.com/looker/docs/conversational-analytics-overview) instances that are running Looker 25.18 or later:

+* [Event and event attribute information](https://docs.cloud.google.com/looker/docs/events) is now available in [System Activity Explores](https://docs.cloud.google.com/looker/docs/usage-reports-with-system-activity-explores#system_activity_explores).
+* A [Conversational Analytics System Activity dashboard](https://docs.cloud.google.com/looker/docs/system-activity-dashboards#conversational_analytics) is now available to surface usage data for Conversational Analytics features in Looker, including the most popular data agents, the most popular Explores that are used in conversations, and the most active users.

+### Feature

+Looker now supports [cloning a public Git repository using an `https://` URL](https://docs.cloud.google.com/looker/docs/create-projects#cloning_a_public_git_repository_from_the_new_project_page).
+Looker does not support cloning Git repositories using `git://` URLs.

+---
+## 2025-10-21

+### Feature

+The new [Looker Status Dashboard](https://status.cloud.google.com/looker) provides real-time updates about service availability or disruptions for [Looker-hosted instances](https://cloud.google.com/looker/docs/choosing-hosting-option#looker-hosted-pros-cons).
+For more information, see the [Monitor Looker status](https://docs.cloud.google.com/looker/docs/status-dashboard-help) documentation page.

+---
 ## 2025-10-10

 ### Feature

 **Conversational Analytics in Looker**

-The following features are available in [Preview](https://cloud.google.com/products#product-launch-stages) for use with [Conversational Analytics in Looker](https://cloud.google.com/looker/docs/studio/conversational-analytics-looker) instances that are running Looker 25.18.9 or later:
+The following features are available in [Preview](https://cloud.google.com/products#product-launch-stages) for use with [Conversational Analytics in Looker](https://docs.cloud.google.com/looker/docs/studio/conversational-analytics-looker) instances that are running Looker 25.18.9 or later:

-* New model-specific Looker permissions are available to manage and use the [Conversational Analytics data agents](https://cloud.google.com/looker/docs/studio/conversational-data-agents-looker#before-you-begin) that are created to chat with Looker Explores.
-You can grant these permissions to users as part of a [custom role](https://cloud.google.com/looker/docs/admin-panel-users-roles#create-custom-roles), or use one of two new [default roles](https://cloud.google.com/looker/docs/admin-panel-users-roles#default_roles), **Conversational Analytics Agent Manager** and **Conversational Analytics User**, to manage and use agents, respectively.
+* New model-specific Looker permissions are available to manage and use the [Conversational Analytics data agents](https://docs.cloud.google.com/looker/docs/studio/conversational-data-agents-looker#before-you-begin) that are created to chat with Looker Explores.
+You can grant these permissions to users as part of a [custom role](https://docs.cloud.google.com/looker/docs/admin-panel-users-roles#create-custom-roles), or use one of two new [default roles](https://docs.cloud.google.com/looker/docs/admin-panel-users-roles#default_roles), **Conversational Analytics Agent Manager** and **Conversational Analytics User**, to manage and use agents, respectively.
 * You can now select up to five Looker Explores as data sources for a data agent in Looker.
-* You can now [share data agents](https://cloud.google.com/looker/docs/studio/conversational-data-agents-looker#share-data-agents) to let other users chat with your agent and its Explores.
+* Users with the `admin_agents` permission can now [share data agents](https://docs.cloud.google.com/looker/docs/studio/conversational-data-agents-looker#share-data-agents) to let other users chat with your agent and its Explores.
+Starting in Looker 25.18.10, users with either the `save_agents` or the `admin_agents` permission can share data agents with other users.

-(This release note was updated on October 10, 2025 to correct the Looker version for this release.)
+(This release note was updated on October 10, 2025 to correct the Looker version for this release.
+This release note was updated on October 23, 2025 to correct the Looker version for data agent sharing permissions.)

 ---
 ## 2025-10-08